Start here

 - Bitcoin ingress handling: Supports both confirmation-based and ZeroConf-assisted L1 deposit processing.

-Swaps have two cost components, both embedded in the quoted output amount:- Platform fee: 0.05% (5 bps).
-Always denominated in the stablecoin side of the swap (USDC for most routes, USDB for the BTC/USDB direct pair).
-This is Flashnet’s fee.
+Swaps have two cost components, both embedded in the quoted output amount:- Platform fee: Custom pricing based on route and volume.
+The fee is denominated on the stablecoin side of the swap (

-- LP pool fee: ~0.05% (~5 bps).
-Charged by the BTC/USDB pool on Spark in the input asset.
+USDCfor most routes,USDBfor the BTC/USDB direct pair).
+Direct BTC passthrough routes charge the platform fee in BTC.
+The/estimateand/quoteendpoints return the exact fee for each transaction. - LP pool fee: Charged by the BTC/USDB pool on Spark in the input asset.
 When selling BTC, the LP fee is in BTC.
 When buying BTC with stablecoins, the LP fee is in USDB.
 This goes to liquidity providers, not Flashnet.
 The exact amount varies with pool depth and trade size.

 Settlement